2023 Medicare Advantage Plans in Minnesota

 - Quartz Health Plan

-MedicareWire recommends evaluating plans from these Minnesota providers first.
+MedicareWire recommends evaluating plans from these Minnesota health insurance companies first.
 Why?
 Because more stars mean a better plan.
-For instance, members may get better care and customer service from a 5-star plan than from a 4-star one.
+For instance, members may get better care, customer service, and phone support from a 5-star plan than from a 4-star one.

-IMPORTANT: Depending on where you live in Minnesota, Medicare Advantage plans may have many valuable benefits (as compared to Original Medicare is private fee-for-service health insurance for people on Medicare.
-It has two parts.
-Part A is hospital coverage.
-Part B is medical coverage.).
-But, before you choose, it's crucial that you understand the potential disadvantage of Medicare Advantage plans.
+IMPORTANT: Depending on where you live in Minnesota, Medicare Advantage plans may have many valuable benefits (as compared to Original Medicare).
+But, before you choose, it's crucial that you understand the potential disadvantage of Medicare Advantage plans, as well as Medigap vs Advantage plans.
+Compare coverage and costs with care to find the plan best suited to your health and financial needs.

 Minnesota has 11 providers that offer Medicare Advantage plans.
 They include: